Short-Form Writing Creator + Analyzer

 We began this project with the prompt creator, since that’s what instructors would interact with first when creating a short-form writing assessment for students.
 Having been inspired by Gemini and Gmail’s AI writing tools as mentioned above, we experimented with a box or section where instructors can type in their prompt idea to generate ideas.
 At first, we thought of having criteria to fill out, such as complexity or prompt length but figured that would just add more time and effort to the instructor, who needs to move fairly quickly.

-While we sketched prompt creators, we were also sketching what the analyzer tool would look like within the student responses view.
+While we sketched prompt creators, we were also sketching what the AI analyzer tool would look like within the student responses view.
+This tool would suggest that a student did or did not meet the rubric criteria, thus giving the instructor a quick idea on grading.
 We experimented with adding an extra “Criteria Items” column, and while we found the idea exciting, we found that horizontally scrolling is not very user-friendly.
+It was also a feature Macmillan wanted to avoid implementing due to difficulty in developing it in.

 End Concepts